Know your duties to breastfeeding mothers

 BizSpace

 BizSpace is the UK’s leading provider of regional flexible workspace.
-For over 20 years we have been offering office, studio and workshop units to a wide range of businesses in convenient regional locations across the country.
-We are owned by Sirius Real Estate, a commercial property operator, that is supporting us on a journey to significant growth.
+For over 20 years we have been providing offices, studio space, industrial units, workshops, warehouses and storage facilities to a wide range of businesses in convenient regional locations across the country.
+We are owned by Sirius Real Estate, a commercial property operator, that is supporting us on a journey of significant growth.

 More BizSpace News